SylviaOne/Repo-hub/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## Why did the coffee file a police report?
+It got mugged.